flectra-hq/documentation-user/content/applications/sales/sales/send_quotations/orders_and_variants.rst

 =============

-To enable product variants on quotations and sales orders, go to :menuselection:`Sales --> Configuration --> Settings --> Product Catalog` and activate one or both of the :guilabel:`Product Configurator` and :guilabel:`Variant Grid Entry` settings.
+To enable product variants on quotations and sales orders, go to :menuselection:`Sales --> Configuration --> Settings --> Product Catalog` and activate the :guilabel:`Variant Grid Entry` settings.
 Finally, click :guilabel:`Save` to apply the settings.

 .. image:: orders_and_variants/activating-entry-type-settings.png